Table of Contents

-Very few Catholics think about how psychology, science, politics, angelology, and other religions affect how we as Catholics live out our Catholicism.
+Very few Catholics think about how psychology, science, politics, angelology, and other religions affect the way we as Catholics live out our Catholicism.

-I’ve seen Catholics come up with several reasons why it’s not necessary to make the sign of the cross before saying your prayers at a restaurant simply because they’re afraid they might be looked at weirdly or make someone else feel uncomfortable.
-But the reality is that they are simply denying their faith and Christ in one of the places where it matters the most: in the presence of others.
+I’ve seen Catholics come up with several reasons why it’s not necessary to make the sign of the cross before saying your prayers at a restaurant simply because they’re afraid they might be looked at weirdly, or that they might make someone else feel uncomfortable.
+But the reality is that they are simply denying their faith and Christ in one of the places where it matters the most.

 And that small psychological disadvantage that makes you compromise even a little is a type of Spiritual Warfare.